-This iconic building by MVRDV – the first housing complex realised by the firm – fulfils 100 living units for elderly people and was completed in 1997.
+This iconic building by MVRDV – the first housing complex realized by the firm – fulfills 100 living units for elderly people and was completed in 1997.
 Its very powerful image is the result of urban policy: the architects couldn't place all the flats in a linear building, because there was a height restriction.
-Thus the overhang volumes: all the apartments that couldn't fit into the linear volume where hung on the northern side, with an east-west orientation.
+Thus the overhang volumes: all the apartments that couldn't fit into the linear volume were hung on the northern side, with an east-west orientation.

 2. NEMO Science Museum / Renzo Piano

 Surrounded by water, this science and technology museum has a ship-like form and pre-oxidized copper-clad façades, referencing the surrounding harbor areas.
 The museum has its origins in 1923 but its present building dates to 1997.
 A pedestrian ramp leads up onto the building’s sloping roof that serves as a public piazza for visitors and as a social focus for the neighborhood.
 Don't miss the beautiful skyline views from its rooftop.

 This art gallery completed in 2003 is a beautifully compact, sculptural structure arranged in three levels.
 The building is covered in coated aluminum that flows from bottom to roof and over, all around the building on opposite sides.
 A special feature is the sculptural glass facade at the main entrance.